 This question asks which transportation needs should the Rethinking I-94 project prioritize.

 The draft Purpose and Need documents prioritize moving cars and trucks along I-94 at the expense of nearby neighborhoods.
-Community needs like transportation accessibility, reduced air & noise pollution, community cohesion, and climate action must be fully incorporated into the Purpose & Need.
+Community needs like transportation accessibility, reduced air & noise pollution, reconnected neighborhoods, and climate action must be fully incorporated into the Purpose & Need.

-- Improved access for people walking, rolling, biking and taking transit.
+-Improved access for people walking, rolling, biking and taking transit.
 The freeway provides little for people without access to a car.
-Rethinking I-94 must seek to change this and improve multi-modal options in the corridor.

 After reviewing the Evaluation Criteria, are there additional criteria or measures/metrics the project team should consider using to evaluate alternatives?